KyleRego/KyleRego.github.io/collections/_linklogs/youtube.markdown

 mathjax: false
 ---

-YouTube has a lot of great content.
-This linklog is a collection of different YouTube videos that I think are worth watching, depending on your interests.
+This page collects links of YouTube videos that I think are worth watching, depending on your interests.

 ## Math